 Step 005c: The Registrar CSE shall select an AE-ID-Stem starting with a 'C' character and use it for the Unstructured-CSE-relative-Resource-ID for the <AE> resource to be created on the Registrar CSE and continue with action (4) of Step 002 of the non-registration related CREATE procedure in clause 10.1.1.1.

-Case d) AE-ID-Stem starts with 'C' and AE includes an AE-ID-Stem (re-registration):
+Case d) AE-ID-Stem starts with 'C' and AE includes an AE-ID-Stem (initial registration or re-registration):

 Condition: In Step 003 it was determined that the AE-ID-Stem value to be used for the Registree AE starts with an 'C' character and a specific AE-ID-Stem was provided with the CREATE request of the Registree AE.
-This case applies when the Registree AE is not supposed to use an M2M-SP-assigned AE-ID and wants to perform a re-registration:
+This case applies when the Registree AE is not supposed to use an M2M-SP-assigned AE-ID and wants to perform initial registration or re-registration using its already assigned AE-ID-Stem:

 Step 005d: The Registrar CSE shall use the Unstructured-CSE-relative-Resource-ID equal to the AE-ID-Stem in the From parameter for the <AE> resource to be created on the Registrar CSE and continue with action (4) of Step 002 of the non-registration related CREATE procedure in clause 10.1.1.1.